Saturday, May 28, 2011

 Los Angeles Relics has posted this vintage postcard to their Facebook page.
 The card shows "A Shady Nook in Laurel Canyon.
 Hollywood, California."
 But to Houdini buffs, it shows much more!

-This card was first unearthed by Houdini expert and Laurel Canyon resident, Patrick Culliton, who points out that the arched porch of a house, just visible between the tree branches, is 2435 Laurel Canyon Blvd., the REAL house that Houdini occupied when he was filming his movies for Famous Players-Lasky in 1919.
-It was later lived in by Bessie and Ed Saint until it was sold in 1935.
+This card was first unearthed by Houdini expert and Laurel Canyon resident, Patrick Culliton, who points out that the arched porch of a house, just visible between the tree branches, is 2435 Laurel Canyon Blvd., the real house that Houdini (may have) occupied when he was filming his movies for Famous Players-Lasky in 1919.
+It was later lived in by Bess and Ed Saint until it was sold in 1935.

 You can read more about the real "Houdini House" at Patrick Culliton's website, Houdini's Ghost.